ravendb/bootcamp/src/Unit-3/lesson5/README.md

 # Unit 3, Lesson 5 - Working with Listeners

 This is the last lesson of this bootcamp.
-You already know the basics about how to use RabenDB and you are ready to move on.
+You already know the basics about how to use RavenDB and you are ready to move on.
 Please, note that there is an [extensive documentation](http://ravendb.net/docs) available on-line.

 In this last lesson, you will learn how to work with Listeners.

 ## Listeners?

 Yes, Listeners!
-Using the client API you can define an additional behavior for whenever your code do something with RavenDB.
+Using the client API you can define an additional behavior for whenever your code does something with RavenDB.

 ## Writing a listener

-Listeners are simple classes that implements at least one of the following interfaces:
+Listeners are simple classes implementing at least one of the following interfaces:

 * `IDocumentStoreListener` - called when an entity is stored on the server
-* `IDocuemntDeleteListener` - called when an entity is deleted on the server
+* `IDocumentDeleteListener` - called when an entity is deleted on the server
 * `IDocumentQueryListener` - called before a query is executed in the server
 * `IDocumentConversionListener` - called when converting an entity to a document and vice versa.
 * `IDocumentConflictListener` - called when a replication conflict is encountered.
 Anyway, replication is an important concept that is out of scope of this bootcamp.

-Creating a listener you could, for example, to prevent deletion of a document based on your business logic.
+By creating a listener you could e.g. prevent deletion of a document based on your business logic.
 Interesting, huh?

 ## Exercise: Listening when a document is stored